xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 * Need a system better than our paper system (memberships, machine hours)
   * Mark puts it all on Excel

-Lucio: "I'm not using XinFab to fund my own interests."

-Lucio is willing to pay for the space until the end of 2015.

-Xinfab should not be a manufacturing company that builds products for other people.
-It's not a prototype house.
-We don't want Xinfab to move away from makers. - Lucio

-Mark: "We need to invest money in marketing people and finance people.
-We shouldn't be worried about our non-profit reputation.

-Question:
-confusing line between Xinchejian and Xinfab?

-Lucio – the last thing I want is for this place to be like a school

-July 6h – Lucio is leaving for a month.

 ## Pricing at XinFab
 ### Membership
 * 180 RMB/month membership